trueos/trueos-docs/trueos-handbook/preinstall.rst

    : Write an Image using Win32 Disk Imager

-To burn the :file:`.iso` file on Mac OS X, insert a USB stick and open *Terminal*.
+To burn the :file:`.img` file on Mac OS X, insert a USB stick and open *Terminal*.
 Run :command:`diskutil list` to discover the device name of the USB disk, unmount the USB disk, then use :command:`dd` to write the image to the raw disk (:file:`rdisk`).
 In this example, an 8 GB USB